SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Here are the motions I used in 2024-2025.
 They were curated to fit the motion criteria talked about earlier.
 I am cutting out the motions I had initially thought were good, but ended up leading to messy debates, and being bad.
 So all the motions here have been tested, I have witnessed the debates that ensued from these motions.
-Feel free to reuse these motions, since these
+Feel free to reuse these motions or compile new ones.

+I had prioritized parenting, education, and romance motions, but feedback showed that people soon got bored of these motions and wanted different ones.
+- There are also oddballs who want finance and IR motions,

 ## Motion list